Fuze (film): Production

 Fuze was written by Ben Hopkins, and the project was taken to the 2024 European Film Market with plans for David Mackenzie to direct and Aaron Taylor-Johnson to star.
 Giles Nuttgens was also attached as director of photography.
 Theo James was then added to the cast.
 In July 2024, Sam Worthington, Gugu Mbatha-Raw, Saffron Hocking, Elham Ehsas and Honor Swinton Byrne joined the cast.
-Sky Cinema announced that it would distribute the film theatrically in the United Kingdom and Ireland.